 For those who live with fear, my desire is for you to find hope, strength, or an idea that you can apply to your own life, so that you may take that bold step forward or move beyond your perceived current limitations enforced by your fear.
 Or, perhaps my stories caused your lip to curl with a smirk of “uh-huh.”
 There’s comfort in knowing you are not alone.

 How does fear show up in your life, personally and/or professionally?
 Is fear a source of motivation and drive or does it cripple and paralyze you?
 Does fear prevent you from fulfilling your potential?
 How do you manage fear?
 Please share your thoughts and experience in the comments.
-If you’d rather share them with me privately, please do so at Jillian@TheJillianGroup.com.
+If you’d rather share them with me privately, then please email me.